-Proof.
-(Sketch.)As in the proof of Theorem I, we reduce the multiple processor scheduling problem, which is known to be strongly NP-complete, to our problem.
-Given a set $T = \{t_1, t_2, \ldots, t_n\}$ of tasks $(t_i \text{ being the execution time of task } i)$, a deadline D, and the size m of a set $\{1, 2, \ldots, m\}$ of processors, the multiple processor schedule problem asks whether the tasks in T can be scheduled on the m processors satisfying the deadline D. Corresponding to an instance of this problem, a convex tree C is constructed as follows.
+Proof (Sketch).
+Except for a small modification in the construction of the convex tree, the proof is exactly the same as that of Theorem I in [10] (where it appears as Theorem 1).
+Therefore we will provide only a proof sketch.
+As in the proof of Theorem I, we reduce the multiple processor scheduling problem, which is known to be strongly NP-complete, to our problem.
+Given a set $T = \{t_1, t_2, ..., t_n\}$ of tasks (t_i being the execution time of task i), a dead-line D, and the size m of a set $\{1, 2, ..., m\}$ of processors, the multiple processor schedule on the m processor satisfying the deadline D. Corresponding to an instance of this problem, a convex tree C is constructed as follows.

-Each task t_i is represented by a caterpillar T_i shown in Figure 1(a).
-Each processor i is represented by a chain P_i of length D - 1.
-Special components called "barrier" and "turning point" are constructed as shown in Figure 1(b) and Figure 1(c), respectively.
-C is constructed from these components as shown in Figure 2.
-Task caterpillars T_i and T{i+1} are separated by a chain L_i of length Δ .
-Processor chains P_i and P{i+1} are separated by a (p+1)-barrier B_i .
-A turning point of height p+2n+1 separates the upper task portion and the lower processor portion.
-A (p+2n+1)-barrier B_0 is attached to the left of P_1 .
+Each task t_i is represented by a caterpillar T_i shown in Fig. 1(a).
+Each processor i is represented by a path P_i of length D - 1.
+Special components called "barrier" and "turning point" are constructed as shown in Figs. 1(b) and 1(c), respectively.
+C is constructed from these components as shown in Fig. 1(d), where p and Δ are integers whose values we will fix later.
+Task caterpillars T_i and T{i+1} are separated by a path L_i of length Δ .
+Processor paths P_i and P{i+1} are separated by a (p + 1)-barrier B_i .
+A turning point of height p + 2n + 1 separates the upper task portion and the lower processor portion.
+A (p + 2n + 1)-barrier B_0 is attached to the left of P_1 .